visual-layer/fastdup/README.md

       </a>
       </td>
       <td rowspan="3">
         <b>Quick Dataset Analysis:</b> In this example, learn how to quickly analyze a dataset for potential issues.
-Identify duplicates, outliers, dark/bright/blurry images and cluster similar images with only a few lines of code.
+Identify duplicates, outliers, dark/bright/blurry images, and cluster similar images with only a few lines of code.
 If you're new, start here.
       </td>
       <td align="center" width="80">
           <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/quick-dataset-analysis.ipynb">